III A Man

 b7,8) Acceptance depends on private, public, local, regional and foreign evaluation and reaction.

-Vital are contributions by the public with eg feedback, counselling, canvassing and volunteering.
+Vital are contributions by the public with eg feedback, councelling, canvassing and volunteering.

-b7,9) Public oversight is by eg internal - external, undercover - public, specific - general, national - in-
+b7,9) Public oversight is by eg internal - external, proprietary - public, specific - general, national - in-

 ternational investigative control mechanisms, demanding eg transparency, statement of activities and